angsalacata/parsetagramFragments/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 Learning to receive data from the Parse data base was challenging, especially regarding posting functionality.
 It was also initial difficult to structure the app between a camera and a feed activity.
+UI design was also a challenge, and with more time I would dedicate more time with UI challenges.
+For example, I would have fixed my bottom navigation view.

 ## License